Real New Jersey Haunts

 Branch Brook Park, Newark

 She’s one of the state’s most famous roadside specters.
 Legend has it that a young bride was riding in the car with her husband on their wedding night when they crashed into a tree, killing her instantly.
 Paranormal enthusiasts claim if you drive through the park, her white apparition will appear near the tree that ended her life.
 Some say you can spot her at night walking around the tree in a circle.
-The tree also has a big, white painted X on it, which some say was the lady’s way of warning motorists of the tricky turn that killed her before the road was rerouted away from the tree
+The tree also has a big, white painted X on it, which some say was the lady’s way of warning motorists of the tricky turn that killed her before the road was rerouted away from the tree.

 149 Kearny Ave., Perth Amboy

-On top of being haunted, this 1764 site has seen some serious history.
+This 1764 site has seen some serious history.
 It was home to the former royal governor of NJ, Ben Franklin’s illegitimate son, William.
 It’s the last standing proprietary governor’s mansion from the 13 colonies.
 The spirits of Revolutionary War soldiers supposedly still claim the property as their own, as well as those of a young boy and woman.
 Travelers have reported loud noises, footsteps and drawers opening.
 One investigator even felt someone grab at her neck, a common occurrence here.

 56 Main St., Clinton

-Hours and days change seasonally
+Hours change seasonally

 Shades of Death Road

-North of the Interstate 80 crossing, Allamuchy
+North of the Interstate 80 crossing, along Jenny Jump State Forest, Allamuchy

 This sinister street’s name is certainly fitting.
 Once home to a group of murderous bandits before the turn of the century, Shades of Death’s name comes from their violent reputation.
 This notorious road borders a haunted lake bed that sometimes has unexplainable pillars of mist on top of the water.
 Some say they’ve seen the undead walking in the fog.